minorua/Qgis2threejs/docs/source/Tutorial.rst

 Open the .html file with a web browser.
 You can see exported scene in web browser.

-.. note:: Some web browsers do not allow loading data files on local file system via Ajax.
+.. note:: Many web browsers do not allow loading data files on local file system via Ajax.
    Please see `Browser Support`__ page of wiki for details.

 __ https://github.com/minorua/Qgis2threejs/wiki/Browser-Support